RTL Deutschland: History

+In February 2019, RTL Deutschland and their parent company RTL Group announced that they've sold their German film production and distribution company Universum Film to New York-based American global investment firm Kohlberg Kravis Robertsn (KKR) who owns Munich-based German film distribution company Tele Munchen Group and had plans to merge TMG with Universum to create a German entertainment production company.

 At Bertelsmann, Mediengruppe RTL Deutschland established further partnerships with other divisions, such as for marketing (Ad Alliance) and content production (Content Alliance).

 In 2021, it was announced that Gruner + Jahr and Mediengruppe RTL Deutschland intend to cooperate even more closely in the future.

+On 6 August 2021, RTL Deutschland announced their acquisition of Gruner + Jahr for €230 million euros (excluding without debt).
+They aimed to merge Gruner + Jahr (and its "G+J" brand) with RTL Deutschland by the end of 2021.
+The deal was completed on 1 January 2022 when Gruner + Jahr became a division of RTL Deutschland and was renamed RTL Publishing.

 Businesses

-Mediengruppe RTL Deutschland positioned itself as a motion picture provider that conceives, produces, and plays out content independently of specific platforms.
-Its focus has traditionally been on traditional television; simultaneously, its online platforms and those operated by third parties have become increasingly important.
+RTL Deutschland conceives, produces, and plays out tv content for various platforms.
+Its focus has traditionally been on broadcast television but its online platforms and those operated by third parties have become increasingly important.

 Noteworthy entertainment channels are RTL and VOX, among others.
-Both continuously achieve high market shares in all target groups.
 The majority of their programming consists of self-developed formats and in-house productions, supplemented by international series and shows.
-News and documentaries play an important role at Mediengruppe RTL Deutschland, too; NTV is one of the leading news channels in Germany.
 More than 700 employees work for the entire media group in journalistic functions at 11 German and 15 international locations.